We help companies of all sizes efficiently access capital at the lowest possible cost in order to accelerate disruptive growth.

 Prior to joining WRH+Co, Elizabeth was CEO at Salon Media Group, which operates the popular Salon.com website.
 Before Salon, Elizabeth was a co-founder of Asiacontent.com, a pioneer in Asia’s Internet industry, and helped fund and launch Boom.com, Hong Kong’s first electronic brokerage.
 Prior to Boom.com, Elizabeth was an equities analyst covering emerging markets at Goldman Sachs (Hong Kong) and before that at Baring Securities.
 Elizabeth has served as a director of Salon Media Group, and as a Trustee of the San Francisco Friends School, the Asian Art Museum of SF and Northern California Public Broadcast (NCPB).
 She graduated with a B.A. degree from Vassar College and studied Mandarin at the Taipei Language Institute.

 Matt joined WRH+Co after graduating from the Berkeley-Haas MBA program in 2013.
 Prior to Haas, Matt spent three years as a Research Analyst at Greenwich, CT-based Renaissance Capital, which provides independent fundamental research on initial public offerings and related investment management services.
 Earlier, he was a Senior Analyst at Boston-area market research firm Chatham Partners.
 He holds an A.B from Dartmouth College.
-Matt is a Chartered Financial Analyst candidate.
+Matt holds the Series 7, 79 and 63 licenses.